Expert tips & tricks for tracing Australian ancestors

-There are a number of Australian military collections and once you have some basic references you may be able to find additional information in digitised collections of war diaries at the Australian War Memorial.
+There are a number of Australian military collections for World War 1, World War 2, and other great conflicts - you can find everything from nominal rolls, commemorative rolls of honour, and even historical portraits of military personnel.
+Once you have some basic references you may be able to find additional information in digitised collections of war diaries at the Australian War Memorial.

-Similarly, with the names, dates and places you discover in Findmypast you can do a search in Trove's digitised newspapers to see if there is any report on the event in a local newspaper.
+Similarly, you can use the information you've found on Findmypast to search Trove's digitised newspapers.
+This can help you find out if there is any report on the event in a local newspaper.
 Having learnt that George Guy died in 1894, a search for a death or funeral notice in Trove was successful with this simple account - GUY, at his residence, Wellington, on 24 December, George Guy, aged 55 years (The Northern Miner, 28 Dec 1894, page 3).

 About the author

 Shauna Hicks has been tracing her own family history since 1977 and is the author of a number of genealogy self-help guides.
 She is a fellow of the Queensland Family History Society, a recipient of the Australian Society of Archivists Distinguished Achievement Award and the Australasian Federation of Family History Organisations' Services to Family History Award.
 Find out more about Shauna and her work on shaunahicks.com.au and diaryofanaustraliangenealogist.blogspot.com.au.

 Other articles recommended for you

 Explore everything from nurses to the Navy this week

 21 Australian family record collections you may have overlooked